lifting-bits/mcsema/docs/McsemaWalkthrough.md

     mcsema-disass --disassembler ~/ida-6.9/idal64 --os linux --arch amd64 --output xz.cfg --binary xz --entrypoint main --log_file xz.log

-Lets look through each option:
+Let's walk through each option:

-* `--disassembler ~/ida-6.9/idal64`: this is a path to the IDA Pro executable which will do the bulk of the disassembly work.
+* `--disassembler ~/ida-6.9/idal64`: This is a path to the IDA Pro executable which will do the bulk of the disassembly work.
 * `--os linux`: The binary we are lifting is for the Linux operating system.
-It is possible to use mcsema on any supported platform for any supported binary (e.g. you can lift Windows binaries on Linux and vice versa).
+It is possible to use mcsema on any supported platform for any supported binary (e.g. Windows binaries can be lifted on Linux and vice versa).
 * `--arch amd64`: The binary we are lifting is a 64-bit binary that uses the amd64 or x86_64 instruction set.
-* `--output xz.cfg`: Store the recovered control flow in the file named `xz.cfg`.
+* `--output xz.cfg`: Store the recovered control flow information in the file named `xz.cfg`.
 * `--binary xz`: Use `xz` as the input binary
 * `--entrypoint main`: Specifies where the disassembler should start recovering control flow.
 This tells it to use the `main` function as the starting point for CFG recovery.
 * `--log_file xz.log`: Where to store the disassembly log.
-This is optional, but it greatly helps in debugging, as we shall see later in this guide.
+This is optional, but it greatly aids in debugging, as we shall see later in this guide.

-### Lets Fix Errors
+### Fixing Errors

-This part documents how to fix a common CFG recovery problem: undefined external functions.
+This section documents how to fix a common CFG recovery problem: undefined external functions.
 By the time you are reading this guide, the functions described here may have already been added to the [list of common external Linux functions that comes with mcsema](https://github.com/trailofbits/mcsema/blob/master/tools/mcsema_disass/defs/linux.txt).

 The previous command should have failed:

     $ mcsema-disass --disassembler ~/ida-6.9/idal64 --os linux --arch amd64 --output xz.cfg --binary xz --entrypoint main --log_file xz.log
     Generated an invalid (zero-sized) CFG.
 Please use the --log_file option to see an error log.

-Lets take a look at the log, like the message suggests:
+Let's take a look at the log, like the message suggests:

     $ tail xz.log
       File "/home/artem/.local/lib/python2.7/site-packages/mcsema_disass-0.0.1-py2.7.egg/mcsema_disass/ida/get_cfg.py", line 1693, in recoverFunction